-Chic stores, haute couture houses, and large art galleries at la Madeleine.
-Shopping and glamour along the Champs-Elysées, relaxation in the green enclosure of Parc Monceau.
+Chic stores, haute couture houses, and large art galleries at la Madeleine; Shopping and people watching along the Champs-Elysées; relaxation in the green enclosure of Parc Monceau.
 Welcome to the beautiful (and expensive!)
 8th Arrondissement of Paris.

 This elegant district delimited by the Seine River in the south, and also by Paris 16, Paris 17, Paris 9, and Paris 1, is the district of the Champs Elysées, Place de la Concorde, and Arc de Triomphe but of course, there is much more!

 The 8th Arrondissement is divided into 4 neighborhoods: Champs-Élysées, Faubourg-du-Roule, Madeleine, and Europe.